 - Petrol: the price of petrol fluctuates significantly over time, but when we were there, the price of gasoline was roughly 1,3EUR per liter.

 - Food: Local restaurants serve main dishes starting at 7/8 euros.
 I reckon on average a full lunch for 2 costs somewhere around 25-30 euros.
 (Now that I think about it I didn’t see many places with lunch menus).
 Some of the more trendy places can be slightly more expensive during dinner: a full meal for 2 people with wine starts at 35 euros.

 - Water: don’t forget to hydrate!
 A big water bottle (1,5L) costs no more than 0,8 euros in supermarkets.

 - Accommodation: Honestly I couldn’t get a sense of the normal prices in Pico.
 Summer season seems to overcrowd the few accommodation places in the island so prices are biased.
 I’d say if you book in advance you can get a medium-quality double room starting at 30 euros.
 But if you’re going on a group I highly recommend renting a small remote rural house.
 It’s cheaper, prettier and adds to the experience.
-We were 5 and paid 240 euros for 3 nights in our lovely little house in Prainha.
+We were 5 and paid 240 euros for 3 nights in our lovely little house like this one in Prainha.

 - Sights and tours: see below some of the prices you can expect for tours and main sights.